 While dry food is a safe and convenient option – and we have nothing against it as breeders – there are some cases when homemade food is a great alternative.
 Read below two easy and quick recipes your Frenchie will love (and lick their bowl clean).

 In this article, we shared with you the most common mistakes we hear about when it comes to feeding pups.
-Our experience is that the only thing to avoid is a one-sided diet, so it’s all right to give your furbaby dried food, canned food, as well as homemade food.
+Our experience is that the only thing to avoid is a one-sided diet, so it’s alright to give your fur baby dried food, canned food, as well as homemade food.
+You can cook your Frenchie’s food or also serve it fresh following the B.A.R.F. diet.

-This latter comes to the picture especially when our sweetie struggles with a sensitive stomach or after an illness when they are weaker.
-Some puppy parents experience less farting when they give homemade food to their babies, but we cannot guarantee that:)
+Home-made food may come to the picture especially when our sweetie struggles with a sensitive stomach or after an illness when they are weaker.
+Some puppy parents experience less farting when they give homemade food to their babies, but we cannot guarantee that. 🙂

 What we can guarantee though, that it takes little time to prepare the below meals and your Frenchie will love them.
 You can either cook a portion for them while you cook for the family or prepare meals in big batches and then freeze several portions in the fridge to keep it handy when you need it.